MikroElektronika/mikrosdk_click_v2/clicks/analogmux5/README.md

 err_t analogmux5_read_an_pin_voltage ( analogmux5_t *ctx, float *data_out );
 ```

-## Example Description

-> This example showcases how to initialize, configure and use the Analog MUX 5 Click module.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and enables the analog inputs.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */